advtechsol/SAMD_USB2UART/README.md

 # SAMD_USB2UART
 USB to UART for the SAMD board

+Currently configured for the seeed xiao